wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/get-started-with-cases-for-dynamics-365-customer-service/includes/1-customer-service-get-started-overview.md

-Customer service is key aspect of any customer relationship management strategy.
+Customer service is a key aspect of any customer relationship management strategy.
 Microsoft Dynamics 365 for Customer Service has many features that organizations can use to manage the services they provide to customers.

 ![Customer engagement case flow](../media/customer-engagement.jpg)